 Our security engineering teams built Investigate in order to predict, identify, and investigate the internet origin of attacks.
 Investigate was built leveraging data mining and algorithmic classification techniques such as machine learning, graph theory, anomaly detection, and temporal patterns in combination with contextual search, visualization, and scoring.
 We are able to leverage an extraordinary amount of data from our security network, and then apply big data storage, data mining methods, machine learning, graph theory, vector analysis, and other mathematical models to categorize and predict attacks before they happen.

 Investigate is based on information gathered by the Umbrella Global Network, the world’s largest security network.

-This document explains the information and scores that the Investigate UI displays and is intended to help give you a better idea of how to interpret these results.
+This document explains the information and scores that Investigate displays and is intended to help give you a better idea of how to interpret these results.
 At times, we will reference the Investigate API.
 For more information, see our Umbrella Investigate REST API documentation.

 The Umbrella security team publishes research that underlies the results that Investigate provides to our blog.
 To help you gain some real-world context for the features of Investigate, you can read our blog here.

 To access Investigate, sign in—using your Umbrella account credentials—to https://investigate.umbrella.com.